 “Some people grumble that roses have thorns; I am grateful that thorns have roses.” ~ Alphonse Karr, A Tour Round My Garden

-The purpose of the meditation is to cultivate an open and gentle feeling of thankfulness for all that is good in your life.
-For the gift of life itself.
+The purpose of the meditation is to cultivate an open and gentle feeling of thankfulness for all that is good in your life, for the gift of life itself.
 Although it can be, much of the anger and frustration we experience isn’t directed on a specific object.

 Go at your own pace and include anything else that comes to mind:

 - Settle yourself in a relaxed posture.
-Take a few deep, calming breaths to relax and centre.
+Take a few deep, calming breaths to relax and center.
 Let your awareness move to your immediate environment: all the things you can smell, taste, touch, see, hear.
 Say to yourself: “For this, I am grateful.”